jun-eau/Slipstream/README.md

 <summary>FAQ & Troubleshooting</summary>

 #### Q: Do I still need the Epic Games Launcher installed?
-Yes, for installing and updating Rocket League.
+Yes (or an alternative like Heroic), for installing and updating Rocket League.
 Slipstream lets you play without running the Epic Launcher.

 #### Q: Does this improve in-game FPS?
 It can speed up game boot time but shouldn't affect in-game FPS.